Everest Three Passes Trek with Best Local Company

 |All Local Taxes||Yes||Yes||Yes|

-The Services exclusive in above Price (Same in All Package Price):
+The Services exclusive in the above Prices (Same in All Package Prices):

 • Airfare of your international flight.

 • Alcoholic beverages, hot and cold drinks, bottled water, and dessert.

 • All kinds of personal expenses like phone calls, internet use, laundry, hot shower during trekking, excess baggage charge, etc.

 • Lunch and dinner in Kathmandu “except farewell dinner in Kathmandu”.